Li Chen the Emperor Xuanzong of Tang — Double-Faced Monarch of Tang Dynasty

 Bronze Mirror of the Tang Dynasty Decorated by Mother-of-Pearl (Luo Dian) — National Museum of China (Photo by Dongmaiying)

-Nearly everyone in the royal palace believed Li Chen was somewhat brain-damaged and a fool, except for Li Yan, the Emperor Wuzong of Tang (814 — 846).
+Nearly everyone in the royal palace believed Li Chen was somewhat brain-damaged and a fool, except for Li Yan, Emperor Wuzong of Tang (814 — 846).

 Emperor Wuzong was an excellent monarch and a brilliant person who found that his uncle Li Chen was pretending to be a fool.